gablg1/http-sucks-chat/README.md

-# http-sucks-chat
+# rdtp-chat
-Chat system developed for CS 262 to demonstrate that HTTP sucks.
-We are handcrafting a random wire protocol to substitute HTTP.
-And it should be better.
+Chat system developed for CS 262 to demonstrate that HTTP/REST sucks.
+We handcrafted RDTP, a wire protocol to substitute HTTP.
+And it is better.

 ## Dependencies and Installation